rjkviegas/course/pills/project_retrospective.md

 ## Why retrospectives?

 * They let you reflect on and think of improvements to your learning and developer processes.
-* They let your coach gently guide you towards ways to improve your learning and developer skills.

 ![Tracking pixel](https://githubanalytics.herokuapp.com/course/pills/project_retrospective.md)